 The PUCK program is designed to help youth up to age 18 in Bennington County experiencing mental or behavioral health crises.
-PUCK is designed to keep youth out of the Emergency Department (ED) and provides immediate crisis intervention and stabilization in a therapeutic setting.
-PUCK provides short term intensive intervention that may include an assessment, crisis stabilization, psychiatric consult, and skill building.
+The goals of PUCK are to keep youth experiencing a mental health crisis out of the Emergency Department (ED) and provide immediate crisis intervention and stabilization in a therapeutic setting.
+PUCK provides short-term intensive intervention that may include an assessment, crisis stabilization, psychiatric consult, and skill building.